-Primary responsibilities include support for distance education and technology enhanced courses including online internet classes, satellite video-teleconferences and interactive television.
+Primary responsibilities include support for distance education and technology enhanced courses including online internet classes and web-enhanced classes.
 Additional duties include training and technical support for students and faculty using our course delivery system as well as maintenance of accounts for email, course delivery, and student information systems.
+If you have any questions, you can email online@kirtland.edu or call 989-275-5000, ext.
+500, Monday - Friday, 8 a.m. - 4:30 p.m.